-Sussanna Czeranko ND, BBE is a 1994 graduate the Canadian College of Naturopathic Medicine in Toronto, Ont.
+Sussanna Czeranko ND, BBE is a 1994 graduate the Canadian College of Naturopathic Medicine.
 She is a licensed ND in Ontario and Oregon.
 In the last 20 years, Dr. Czeranko has developed an extensive armamentarium of nature-cure tools and techniques for her patients.
 Especially interested in balneotherapy, botanical medicine, breathing and nutrition, she is a frequent international presenter and workshop leader.
 She is a monthly contributing editor for Naturopathic Doctor News & Review and a contributing writer for the Foundations of Naturopathic Medicine Project.
 Dr. Czeranko founded The Breathing Academy, a training institute for naturopaths to incorporate the scientific model of Buteyko breathing therapy into their practice.
 She is curates the Rare Books Room at NCNM and is editing the “in their own words” series gleaned from that collection.
 Her next large project is to complete the development of her new medical spa in Manitou Beach, Saskatchewan, on the shores of a pristine medical waters lake.

 Tori Hudson ND graduated from the National College of Naturopathic Medicine (NCNM) in 1984 and has served the college in several capacities, including Medical Director, Associate Academic Dean and Academic Dean.
 She is currently a clinical professor at NCNM, Southwest College of Naturopathic Medicine and Bastyr University.
 Dr. Hudson has been in practice for 29 years, is the medical director of her clinic, A Woman’s Time in Portland, Ore., and director of product research and education for VITANICA.